Eirjet

 Eirjet was a charter airline with its head office on the grounds of Shannon International Airport in Shannon, County Clare, Ireland.
 It operated charter services to sun and ski destinations throughout Europe.
 Its main base was Shannon Airport.

 The airline ceased operations on 17 October 2006 after notifying Irish aviation regulators that it was unable to meet its obligations to its tour operator clients.
 Efforts to find new financial backing were unsuccessful.

 History

 The airline was established in 2004 and started operations on 23 December 2004 with an inaugural flight to Agadir with an Airbus A320.
 Another two aircraft were added in summer 2005 to add flights from Cork and Shannon.
-One of them painted in Air Jamaica colours, its former operator.
+One of them was painted in Air Jamaica colours, its former operator.
 The company founders include former Skynet Airlines personnel and Bernard Healy, who owns Idray, a Dublin company controlling the operations of Omni Tours, Omni Travel, Malaga Express and Faro Express.